educoreai-lotus/Directory/docs/System-Knowledge-Impacts.md

   - On first employee login (employee does it)?
   - Both?

-### 3. Decision Maker Designation
+### 3. Decision Maker Designation ✅ ANSWERED
-**Question**: How is Decision Maker designated?
-- Description says "Single Decision Maker authorized to approve Learning Paths (optional if company uses auto-approval)"
-- But doesn't specify:
+**Answer**:
-  - Is it in CSV upload?
+- Set in CSV during company registration
-  - Is it set in Company Profile after registration?
+- Field: `decision_maker_id` (employee_id)
+- Required if `learning_path_approval` is "manual"
-  - Can it be changed later?
+- Can be updated later (needs confirmation on UI location)
-- **Clarification needed**: When and how is Decision Maker set?

-### 4. Trainer Status Lifecycle
+### 4. Trainer Status Lifecycle ✅ ANSWERED
-**Question**: Who controls trainer status?
-- Description says "Content Studio updates trainer status to archived when uploading content for a course is completed"
+**Answer**:
+- Status managed by Content Studio
+- Directory receives status updates from Content Studio
+- Status values: Invited → Active → Archived
+- "Invited → Active" happens after Content Studio assignment
-- But also says "Active → Archived (after Content Studio update or HR disapproval)"
+- "Active → Archived" happens after Content Studio update or HR disapproval
-- **Clarification needed**:
-  - Can HR change trainer status directly?
-  - Or only Content Studio?
-  - What triggers "Invited → Active"?

-### 5. Course Completion Display
+### 5. Course Completion Display ✅ ANSWERED
-**Question**: What exactly is displayed?
-- Description says "Only courses in which the employee successfully passed the post-course exam are displayed"
-- But also says "even if an employee fails a course, Assessment may identify new verified skills"
-- **Clarification needed**:
+**Answer**:
+- Only passed courses are displayed as completed
+- Failed courses don't appear even if skills were verified
+- Course completion feedback comes from Course Builder
+- Exam results (pass/fail) come from Assessment
-  - If employee fails course but gains verified skills, do we show the course as "failed" or not show it at all?
+- If employee fails course but gains verified skills, course is NOT shown, but skills are updated
-  - What about courses in-progress?

-### 6. Skill Verification Button
+### 6. Skill Verification Button ⚠️ STILL UNCLEAR
 **Question**: When does button appear/disappear?
 - Description says "Verify Your Skills button is hidden" after verification
 - But also says "When the employee completes new courses, Skills Engine automatically checks for new verified skills"